Paul-Wortmann/Grume/Readme.md

 Known bugs:
 ----------
+I am currently writing a new graphics engine for Frost and Flame, so expect graphical glitches for now...
 As this is still a work in progress, the format of the savegames may, and does change quite often.
 It is recommended you either overwrite your older savegames with new ones, or delete the older ones when upgrading to a newer version of Frost and Flame.
 Or better still remove the older version of the game completely, before installing a newer version.